 “If this is true” – What does this mean for clinical trials?

-On March 19, 2019 the FDA released an Impact Story with implications for nearly everyone in the biopharma industry, either professionally as we try to develop the miracle drug, or personally with loved ones who are fighting the ultimate fight against cancer.
+On March 19, 2019, the FDA released an Impact Story with implications for nearly everyone in the biopharma industry, either professionally as we try to develop the miracle drug, or personally with loved ones who are fighting the ultimate fight against cancer.
 The “Impact Story: Determining the Clinical Benefit of Treatment Beyond Progression with Immune Checkpoint Inhibitors” was the result of CDER regulatory science researchers evaluating whether it is clinically beneficial to treat cancer patients with checkpoint inhibitors (CPIs) if their tumors do not immediately respond to treatment.

 FDA conducted a retrospective analysis of pooled data from eight melanoma trials submitted to the Agency1.
 The eight studies encompassed 2,600 patients treated with CPIs (pembrolizumab or nivolumab).
 Half of those patients progressed while receiving CPI therapy.
-Within this subset of patients approximately 600 patients received treatment beyond documented progression and approximately the same number of patients did not (although many of these patients received other types of concurrent treatment).
+Within this subset of patients, approximately 600 patients received treatment beyond documented progression and approximately the same number of patients did not (although many of these patients received other types of concurrent treatment).
 The group who received treatment beyond progression achieved a longer, more than double, median overall survival than the group who did not (24.2 months compared with 11.2 months).

-Given the FDA’s mission to further evaluate and understand the clinical benefits of CPI therapy beyond progression, in addition to our quest to find the cure of cancer, we expect there to be more transparency and collaboration between the FDA and sponsors.
+Given the FDA’s mission to further evaluate and understand the clinical benefits of CPI therapy beyond progression, in addition to our quest to find the cure for cancer, we expect there to be more transparency and collaboration between the FDA and sponsors.
 In clinical trials evaluating CPI combination therapy, criteria to determine when a patient has progressed and the prognostic factors to determine if this patient should continue to receive combination therapy, or CPI monotherapy have recently emerged as critical issues.
-The potential to achieve clinical benefit that is not measured solely by response rate or progression free intervals requires a clearly described methodology in clinical protocols.
+The potential to achieve a clinical benefit that is not measured solely by response rate or progression-free intervals requires a clearly described methodology in clinical protocols.

-1 = These trials were in support of marketing applications for anti-programmed death receptor-1 (PD-1) antibodies alone or in combination for the treatment of patients with unresectable or metastatic melanoma that allowed for continuation of the antibody beyond RECIST-defined progression in the anti-PD-1 group and were approved by FDA before Jan 1, 2017 (Beaver et al.,2018).
+1 = These trials were in support of marketing applications for anti-programmed death receptor-1 (PD-1) antibodies alone or in combination for the treatment of patients with unresectable or metastatic melanoma that allowed for the continuation of the antibody beyond RECIST-defined progression in the anti-PD-1 group and were approved by FDA before Jan 1, 2017 (Beaver et al.,2018).